A collaboration between The Coterie and UMKC School of Social Work

 - Filling the gap in resources in KC schools for middle school programming on mental health

-- Moderated by trained UMKC Masters of Social Work (MSW) students paired with a professional actor
+- On-your-feet wellness activities moderated by UMKC Masters of Social Work students paired with a professional actor/facilitator

 firstname.lastname@example.org or (816) 994-8832